replicatedcom/support-bundle/hack/docs/schema.md

 #### Type: object

-__Same as would be passed to `docker exec`Config options as would be passed to `docker exec`__
+__Same as would be passed to `docker exec`, as in [The Docker API](https://github.com/moby/moby/blob/master/api/types/configs.go#L43)Config options as would be passed to `docker exec`, as in [The Docker API](https://github.com/moby/moby/blob/master/api/types/configs.go)__

-Required: Cmd, User, Privileged, Tty, AttachStdin, AttachStderr, AttachStdout, Detach, DetachKeys, Env, Cmd
+Required: Cmd, Cmd

 | Name    | Type    | Description | Example |
 | ------- | ------- | ----------- | ------- |